helen-lehrer/portfolio-website-capstone/README.md

 //To Do:
 -create component diagram on figma

--make more media queries-social media icons
+-make more media queries

 -work on front-ends of portfolio pieces/work section

-(they disappear when mobile, links aren't active yet)
+(social media links disappear on mobile)